top of page

 What you should know about single-use plastics

-A fast-paced economy and high-consumption lifestyle significantly contributed to the development of single-use plastics.
+A fast-paced economy and a high-consumption lifestyle significantly contributed to the development of single-use plastics.

 Sofia: Hey Scott.
 I see you are drinking from an actual mug.

-Scott: Yeah, I did not have time to go to the coffee shop so our engineer has kindly made me a cup of coffee.
-I’ve been traveling for 24 hours, and I have not slept, so please forgive me.
+Scott: I did not have time to go to the coffee shop, so our engineer kindly made me a cup of coffee.
+I’ve been travelling for 24 hours and have not slept, so please forgive me.
 This is…

 Sofia: This is going to go great.

-Scott: I have an ice coffee addiction and a bad spending problem.
-There’s nothing better for my mental health, than to wake up in the morning, go to my favorite coffee shop, and buy a delicious cup of cold brew coffee.
+Scott: I have an iced coffee addiction and a lousy spending problem.
+Nothing better for my mental health than to wake up in the morning, go to my favourite coffee shop, and buy a delicious cup of cold brew coffee.

 The barista asks, “Do you want room for milk or cream?”
-No. Just fill that little plastic cup up with as much coffee and as much ice as it’ll fit, so I can slurp it down and start my day.
+No. Just fill that little plastic cup with as much coffee and ice as it fits so I can slurp it down and start my day.
 My coffee habit isn’t the smartest thing for me financially, but it’s also pretty bad for the environment.
-I go through a lot of single-use plastic coffee cups, and even when I recycle them, I feel a little guilty that I didn’t just bring a reusable cup or thermos, but how bad is my behavior really for the environment and what is the full extent of the crisis that I’m contributing to?
+I go through a lot of single-use plastic coffee cups, and even when I recycle them, I feel a little guilty that I didn’t just bring a reusable cup or thermos, but how bad is my behaviour really for the environment and what is the full extent of the crisis that I’m contributing to?

 Sofia: Hello, Quartz Obsession listeners.
-I am Sofia Lotto Persio, and I am an editor at Quartz where I focus both on newsletters and news content.
+I am Sofia Lotto Persio, an editor at Quartz who focuses on newsletters and news content.

 Scott: And single-use plastic.